Bikeman868/Urchin/Urchin.Server.Owin/readme.md

 2. Open a command window and change the working directory to the `ui` folder in the `Urchin.Server.Owin` project.
 3. Type `pub get` into the command prompt.
 This will download all the dependant packages from the Dart repository.
-This is simplar to restoring packages in NuGet.
+This is similar to restoring packages in NuGet.
 4. Type `pub build` into the command prompt.
 This will compile all the Dart code into JavaScript.
 5. Open the solution in Visual Studio.